The Importance Of Elastin To Cardiovascular Health

 “Minoxidil not only lowered blood pressure but also increased arterial diameter and restored carotid and cerebral blood flow,” Shoykhet said.
 “Minoxidil also reduced functional arterial stiffness and increased arterial elastin content.”

 Combating age-related arterial stiffening

 Findings from this study suggest that minoxidil may be a useful treatment for the prevention of cardiovascular issues in older people.
 The researchers noted that the observed improvements from treatment with the drug lasted for weeks after the drug had been eliminated from the bloodstream.

 It means this hair loss medication may potentially be helpful for remodeling stiff arteries in people with low elastin levels.
 The drug may benefit both those whose low elastin content is due to aging and persons that have this problem due to genetic conditions.

-The scientists stated there was still need for further research on these potential benefits.
-Among other goals, there is need for clearer understanding of changes in blood flow to human organs as a result of the drug.
+The scientists stated there was still a need for further research on these potential benefits.
+Among other goals, there is a need for a clearer understanding of changes in blood flow to human organs as a result of the drug.

 Is Minoxidil the next anti-aging drug that may help you get both your hair and cardiovascular health back?